UVASOMIT/hacking.digital/README.md

-# hacking.digital
+# Hacking Diversity

-Web site for the Hacking Diversity initiative in Charlottesville, VA
+Web site for the Hacking Diversity initiative in Charlottesville, VA.